Fort Calhoun, Nebraska

-Fort Calhoun is a city in Washington County, Nebraska, United States.
-The population was 1,108 at the 2020 census.
-The city includes Fort Atkinson, the first fort built west of the Missouri River.
+Fort Calhoun is a city in Washington County, Nebraska, United States, located along the Missouri River approximately north of Omaha.
+The population was 1,108 at the 2020 United States census.
+The city is notable for its proximity to Fort Atkinson, the first permanent United States military post established west of the Missouri River, which played an important role in early American expansion and relations with Native American nations.